 But, Qeparo Beach is not only great for your feet!
 What I liked the most was that we also went to the old town of Qeparo during our visit, now (sadly) a ghost village made up of narrow cobbled alleys and stone houses abandoned and in ruin.

-Best Lake Ohrid Beaches
+Best Albanian Beaches Near Lake Ohrid

 To find the best beaches in Albania, you don’t necessarily need to travel along the Albanian coast.
 A solid alternative is visiting Lake Ohrid, located on the border between Albania and Macedonia and protected by UNESCO.
 It boasts stunning natural scenery as well as a few great beaches.

 The village has several small canals filled with natural spring water overlooked by small houses, the main street with many beautiful backyards full of potted plants, and small vegetable gardens.
 The village itself, with all its lovely painted benches and flower pots, is very colorful.

 Pogradec is a hugely popular destination for Albanian tourism.
 Despite the archaeological evidence showing that the Pogradec area has been inhabited since the late Neolithic period, today, you would have no idea.

 Nowadays, Pogradec is a crowd of modern buildings, lakefront hotels, and tourist restaurants on the lake.
 It’s the main town on the Albanian side of the lake, offering all necessary tourist facilities, including home to many of the best beaches of Albania, with many that have excellent family-friendly seasides.
 We loved the Pogradec waterfront, with its colorful fishermen’s boats lying on the beach, suspended in the foggy atmosphere of the late afternoon when the lake mirrors the mountains and the clouds.

 Best Albanian Beaches Near Durres